 In 2019 DMU received the Heiskell Honorable Mention in the student mobility category at the IIE awards in New York, recognising the impact of the DMU Global programme and the opportunities for students to study, work and volunteer abroad on offer.

 Sustainability international impact award finalist

 DMU Global has been shortlisted as a finalist by the Professionals in International Education (PIE) for their Sustainability International Impact award as part of The PIEoneer Awards 2022.
 The PIE has recognised DMU Global as a finalist in this category for the innovation and creativity shown in creating virtual international experiences, in response to the climate crisis and need to reduce carbon emissions globally.

-In July 2022 DMU Global was shortlisted as a finalist by the Green Gown Awards for their Building Back Better award.
-DMU Global has been recognised as a finalist in this category for its innovative response to the COVID-19 pandemic and climate crisis, which includes attempts to reduce our carbon footprint, educate students and staff about sustainability, and the introduction of ‘greener’ virtual international experiences that encourage meaningful online collaboration with partners and students globally.
+In November 2022, DMU Global won a Green Gown Award in the Building Back Better category.
+DMU Global was recognised for its innovative response to the COVID-19 pandemic and climate crisis, which includes attempts to reduce our carbon footprint, educate students and staff about sustainability, and the introduction of ‘greener’ virtual international experiences that encourage meaningful online collaboration with partners and students globally.

 Throughout their journey with us, we engage with students to help them set goals, reflect on their learning and to consider what skills they have developed.
 We collect a mix of qualitative and quantitative feedback which showcases how students feel they have benefited academically and personally.
 Student feedback shows that…